QuickBooks Blog

 Common Mistakes For Employers When Interpreting Awards

-• Base pay rates;
+• Base pay rates

-• Penalties;
+• Penalties

-• Tax;
+• Tax

-• Leave entitlements;
+• Leave entitlements

-• Super contribution;
+• Super contribution

-• Employee remuneration; and
+• Employee remuneration

-• Overtime or night rates.
+• Overtime or night rates

-Automating your Award Interpretation with QuickBooks
+Automating Your Award Interpretation with QuickBooks

-QuickBooks Payroll powered by Employment Hero features inbuilt, automated modern award interpretation.
+QuickBooks Payroll is powered by Employment Hero and features inbuilt, automated modern award interpretation.
 Our extensive list of modern awards is ready to go so you can be compliant in payroll each and every pay run.

-There is no need for you to calculate the rates yourself or manually input the rates in the system – QuickBooks Payroll takes care of everything.
+There is no need for you to calculate the rates yourself or manually input them in the system – QuickBooks Payroll takes care of everything.
 You don't need to worry about overpaying or underpaying your employees, if they’ll be paid the correct award rate, or if you’ve captured all their entitlements.
-When you use QuickBooks Payroll, you can also rest assured that your business will be compliant with the FWO.
+When you use QuickBooks Payroll, you can rest assured that your business will be compliant with the FWO.

-While every care has been taken to ensure the accuracy of the information presented as at 1 July 2022, Intuit is not providing you with professional advice and we recommend you obtain your own professional advice.
+While every care has been taken to ensure the accuracy of the information presented as at 24 February 2025, Intuit is not providing you with professional advice and we recommend you obtain your own professional advice.
 Intuit is not liable for your use of the information presented.

-FAQs
+Fair Work FAQs

 Related Articles